“Many times I tried to imitate American painting but it was not possible for me. It was without style and without method.”

 “The blood rushed to my head, I conquered the anger that overtook me and after a minute replied to Prang that . . .
 I accepted only the civic code of the United States, I spit upon the others, and that neither Prang nor anyone else would have obliged me . . . to the laws of slavery.”

-Unfortunately, matters were not as sanguine and bright for Juglaris as artistic director for Louis Prang and Company.
+Unfortunately, matters were not exactly sanguine and bright for Juglaris at Louis Prang And Company either.
 In Juglaris’s first weeks at the Prang firm, circumstances took an unexpected turn.
 Prang quickly proved to be a tyrannical employer.
 He not only reneged on details of Juglaris’s employment contract but also made other demands on his time and talent, including an imperious request for a portrait.
 Meanwhile, he brusquely challenged Juglaris’s right to exhibit his Paris Salon paintings at the Boston Museum exhibition.
 Prang insisted that he “owned” Juglaris and was fully entitled to control his creative activities, even outside of working hours.
 Adding insult to injury, Prang complained that Juglaris’s art style was “too French” to suit American tastes and that he needed a period of apprenticeship to learn a different style.
 In vain, Juglaris protested that the most respected American painters had received their training in France or Italy.
 Defiant, Juglaris exhibited his works at the Boston Museum anyway.
 After this, he and Prang avoided each other.

-The souring of the relationship with his employer perplexed and demoralized Juglaris.
-As he explained in his memoir, “I understood nothing and nothing could I understand.”
+The souring of the relations with his employer perplexed and demoralized Juglaris.
+Although he could not have known it at the time, even native-born artists, as historian Michael Clapper has documented, also had their difficulties with the hard, exploitive dealings of Louis Prang.
 To make up for slashed pay and to keep food on the table, Juglaris took on students.
-Since there was still months left on his six month contract with Prang, he had to bide his time until he was free to do anything else.
+Since there were still months on his half-year contract with Prang, he had to bid time until he was free to do anything else.
 When the employment agreement finally expired, an angry Prang openly vowed that Juglaris would never work in Boston again.